Faculty & Staff at TUC

 Dr. Hendriksz is a proud alumnus of Touro University College of Osteopathic Medicine.
 She returned to the Vallejo campus after completing her Pediatric internship and residency at the Children's Hospital of Los Angeles.
 Dr. Hendriksz splits her time between clinical practice at the Touro University/Solano County Family Health Services Medical Clinic and teaching/administrative work on campus.

-She serves as the Assistant Dean of Clinical Integration, and through her work with
+She serves as the Associate Dean of Clinical Education and is passionate about osteopathic

-and development of the Clinical Integration sessions, Observed Structured Clinical
+medical education.
+Through her work with and development of the Clinical Integration

-Experiences (OSCE) program, and Early Clinical Experiences (ECE), she strives to bring
+and Early Clinical Experiences (ECE), she strives to bring more clinical experiences

-Dr. Hendriksz also serves as a board member of the TUC Alumni Association, co-director of the 3rd Year Pediatric Core Rotations, director of Pediatric Rotations at the Touro University/Solano County Family Health Services Medical Clinic, and medical director of the Vallejo Unified School Based Clinics.
+Dr. Hendriksz also serves as a board member of the TUC Alumni Association, director of the 3rd Year Pediatric Core Rotations, and medical director of the Vallejo Unified School Based Clinics.

 University of California Los Angeles, BS in Psychobiology